AthanasiosNathanail/Image-Classification-with-Pytorch-on-a-Custom-Dataset/README.md

 For this project I did a manual split on the data between train, validation and test data.
 The proportions of the dataset after the split are usually 70% training data, 20% validation data, and 10% test data.
 Of course, the choice of the split percentages is up to the user, but it is recommended to have at least 70% of the data for training.

-After the successful split, there should be another folder in your projects directory with the following structure:
+After the successful split, there should be another folder in your projects directory named "data" with the following structure:

     # Train
     repository main folder/data/train/class1/1.jpg